richcipherblade/wuc-new/_altcoins/bitcore.md

 <p>Bitcore can handle 48 million transactions per day, which is about 17.6 billion transactions per year. </p>

 <p>To put this in perspective, the Bitcore network can handle an entire years worth of Bitcoin transactions, at the rate as of January 2018, in only three days.
 To do another comparison, Bitcore nearly matches Paypal in transactions per second.
-Bitcore transactions are completed within seconds, as is demonstrated in the General Bytes ATM video above. </p>
+Bitcore transactions are completed within seconds. </p>

 <h2 id="chart">BTC vs BCH vs BTG vs BTX</h2>
 <center><img src="/images/bitcore-102.png" alt="bitcore comparison chart"></center>